-The red variety comes from France, Synonyms are Jaubertin, Pinot Joubertin, Plant d'Aix, Plant de la Claye and Plant de la Mure.
-It was discovered and selected around 1835 by the eponymous winemaker Joubertin in a vineyard in the municipality of La Claye near Grenoble.
-According to 2013 were done DNA analysis is a presumably natural crossing Persan x peloursin, The early-ripening, high-yielding vine yields deep-dark red wines, which are used as coloring blending.
-The variety was formerly in Savoy widespread and until the outbreak of Phylloxera In the 1870s she was also in the Burgundy planted.
-Today, it is only cultivated in small numbers in the Savoie region, where they live in the Vin de Savoie is allowed.
-There are also small stocks in Argentina, In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+The red grape variety comes from France, Synonyms are Jaubertin, Pinot Joubertin, Plant d'Aix, Plant de la Claye and Plant de la Mure.
+It was discovered and selected around 1835 by the eponymous winegrower Joubertin in a vineyard in the municipality of La Claye near Grenoble.
+According to 2013 DNA analysis is a probably natural crossing Persan x peloursin, The early ripening, productive vine produces deep dark red wines, which are used as a color-giving blend.
+The variety was in earlier Savoy widespread and until the outbreak of the Phylloxera in the 1870s she was also in the Burgundy planted.
+Today it is only cultivated in small quantities in the Savoy region, where it is grown in Vin de Savoie is allowed.
+There are also small stocks in Argentina, In 2010, however, no stocks were shown (Statistics Kym Anderson ).